Patar25/HubSpot-For-Info/README.md

 hs fetch --portal=<name> <src> <dest>
 hs fetch --portal=Patrickod my-website-theme my-website-theme (You must do this every time you watch to work with files in HubSpot and then run the watch command)

+- If you want to upload the watched directory when watch starts: hs watch <src> <dest> --initial-upload hs watch my-theme my-theme --initial-upload